 Discounts from sponsors (suppliers or venues) or an offer to pay for equipment or kit

 There are 2 types of sponsors you can target:

 External Sponsorship – Relevant outside organisations and businesses can be approached for sponsorship i.e. Pharmacy Society could approach a pharmaceutical company; Vegan/ Vegetarian Society may approach Infinity Foods.

 School Sponsorship – Approach your School of study for sponsorship of Academic Events.
-Do this as early on as possible as there will be a limit on the amount of sponsorship awarded (get in first before the others).
+Do this as early on as possible as there will be a limit on the amount of sponsorship awarded (get in first).

 1. FIND YOUR SPONSOR

 Finding out ‘who’ to approach for sponsorship is really important.

 Take a few minutes to identify your Society’s own unique selling points, this will narrow the ‘type’ of companies to contact.
 There is no point in a Music Society approaching a Sport Shop for sponsorship, because the chances are unlikely that it will be a successful effort.